7 Awesome Reasons to Visit Duncannon, Pennsylvania

 The views along this trail are widely considered to be some of the finest in the area and definitely worth the short hike to the top.
 Information about how to get to the vistas can be found here.

 Road Hawg BarbecueThe Harrisburg area has a handful of barbecue restaurants, but most are relatively uninspiring.
 That’s why I was so excited to find Road Hawg Barbecue in Duncannon.
-Sitting on the edge of town directly along the Appalachian Trail, Road Hawg Barbecue is worth the drive just to try their fantastic ribs.
+Sitting in town directly across the street from The Sled Works, Road Hawg Barbecue is worth the drive just to try their fantastic ribs.

 Visit Road Hawg Barbecue’s Facebook page for more information or to check out their hours.